Vault11Overseer/Danger-Dungeon/README.md

 # TITLE
 **Danger Dungeon**

-  **CURRENT_STATUS = LIVE**
+  **CURRENT_STATUS = PRODUCTION**

   ## Short Description
-  Dungeon crawler game in Python.
+  Dungeon crawler is a game made in Python.

-  Using PyGame, trying to decide if I need Python 2 and Pygame

   ## Long Description
+  You must make your way through the tunnels of ancient Paris to the catacombs to save your future.

   ## Demonstration
-  This project is live @ [https://alteredart.dev/Particles/](https://alteredart.dev/Particles/)
+  There is no current demonstration at the moment.

 # STATUS